HeribertoUroza/heriberto.dev/README.md

 12. Switch `height: 90vh` to percentage and test.
 13. Check to see if security can be added to allow access from company firewalls.
 14. Check on google analytics or Netlify analytics to see how many people have visited the site.
+15. Add Giphy of page.
+16. Add more tie images.

 ### Completed
 3. Research how the Tie will change color based on the page they are on.